 In sound westerns, Montgomery was most often uncredited, portraying a henchman, rancher, gambler, lawman, etc.

 Montgomery was the father of "Baby Peggy", the silent screen youngster that starred in over a hundred comedy shorts in the 1920s.
 Diana Serra Cary wrote about her father and the western in the book "The Hollywood Posse: The Story of a Gallant Band of Horsemen Who Made Movie History" (Houghton Mifflin Company Boston, 1975).
 Diana includes much emphasis and history on her parents, the western, and a bunch of real cowpokes who did movies.
 Also in the book are many stories and anecdotes on Hank Bell, Charles 'Slim' Whitaker, Bill Gillis, Shorty Miller, Ed Hendershot, Jack Padjan, Neal Hart, Leo McMahon, brothers Bob and Fred Burns, Artie Ortego, and many others.
-The book includes some worthy tidbits about her Dad and the film business, and I'll mention a few of those:
+The book includes interesting tidbits about her Dad and the film business, and I'll mention a few of those:

 Diana adds more info on her father and family (excerpted/paraphrased from several of her e-mails):